JLC2141/intro_to_cli/README.md

 clear
 ```

-Technically, this is also a command but it is just used to clear your screen.
+Technically, this is also a command but it is just used to terminal application interface.

 2) It's okay to type and enter incorrect commands.
 You might receive a note that the command is not found.
 For example, try: